William E. A. Axon: Career

-Axon for 30 years was on the literary staff of the Manchester Guardian, and for his general literary work was distinguished by the University of Manchester, which conferred on him the honorary degree of Master of Arts in 1913.
-He was a Fellow of the Royal Society of Literature, an honorary LL.D. of Wilberforce University, and contributed articles to the Encyclopædia Britannica, Dictionary of National Biography, American Encyclopædia, and Notes and Queries.
+Axon worked for about 30 years on the literary staff of the Manchester Guardian.
+In 1913, the University of Manchester awarded him an honorary Master of Arts degree.
+He was a Fellow of the Royal Society of Literature and an honorary LL.D. of Wilberforce University.
+He contributed to the Encyclopædia Britannica, Dictionary of National Biography, American Encyclopædia, and Notes and Queries.